Aaron-Ontoyin/Online-Food-Analysis/README.md

 This will start the application and provide a URL where you can access it.

+To see how the exploration was done and the model was create, see the [notebooks directory](notebooks)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.